niklim7/Portable-Contest-Logging-Laptop-Setup/README.md

 1. Summary (Product Vision)

 This project details the build and configuration of a highly-optimized, low-power portable laptop setup for amateur radio contesting.
 The primary goal was to create a reliable and efficient system for un-assisted contest logging, prioritizing battery longevity and a minimal resource footprint while retaining the ability to key the radio.
+This involved defining a custom system architecture based on Musl Void Linux and optimizing a complete TUI (Text-User Interface) application stack.

 2. System Requirements